 Understanding Human Papillomavirus (HPV)

 One of the most common STIs is a family of viruses known as the human papillomavirus – also known as ‘HPV’ (not to be confused with HIV – human immunodeficiency virus, or HSV – herpes simplex virus).
+HIV is not very common but very serious.
+Herpes in swinging is a more common concern similar to HPV.

 Only a few strains of HPV are identified as high risk, and are associated with health problems such as genital warts and cancer.
 The vast majority of strains however, are symptomless, and do not cause any serious disease.